Documentation

 | Display name | Awards a small amount when the display name comes from profile data or organization type instead of the DID-derived fallback. | 5 |

-| Description | Awards points when the profile description is present and not obvious test data. | 10 |
+| Description | Awards points when the profile description is present; generic words like test, testing, or tested are allowed in descriptions. | 10 |

 | Organization type | Awards partial points for only `other`, full points for a specific organization type. | 5 |